rubatopy/rubato/docs/source/tutorials/platformer/step1.rst

 :func:`Vector <rubato.utils.vector.Vector>` is a class that contains an x variable and a y variable.
 It can represent a point, dimensions, a vector, or anything else that has an x and y parameter.
-The :func:`Vector <rubato.utils.vector.Vector>` class comes loaded with many useful linear algebra functions and can have nearly every builtin Python math function applied to them.
+The :func:`Vector <rubato.utils.vector.Vector>` class comes loaded with many useful linear algebra functions and can have nearly every built-in Python math function applied to them.

 The :func:`Color <rubato.utils.color.Color>` class helps you manage colors.
 Colors